Powerpoint: routine in the dark

 - Order is half the battle: Arrange your documents, then is also order in your head.
 Do not just quote quotations, but write them verbatim in your redeman's script or on the cards - so you avoid hectic swearing on the table.

-- The optimal entry: First of all the greeting of the participants belongs to the optimal structure: Then make clear in a subordinate clause what qualifies you to the argument, for example: "As Head of Accounting I have a good overview ..."
-Then outline the focus of your argument without, however too much to betray.
+- The optimal entry: The best way to set up is to greet the participants first: Then, in a subordinate clause, make it clear what qualifies you for the reasoning, for example: “As head of accounting, I have a good overview ...”
+Then outline the focus of your reasoning, but without to betray too much.

-- No public spaces: During the entire presentation, avoid banalities and generalities such as "We came together here to ...".
-Your audience already knows that and that's why it bores them.
+- No public spaces: During the entire presentation, do without banalities and general places like "We came here to ...".
+Your listeners already know that and therefore they are bored.

 - Go from your listeners: If you want to convince your audience: Emphasize which benefits, also emotionally, the others have of your idea.
 Explain why this idea is something really new and will improve the work of everyone.
 Always formulate positively.